CaptRat/ruby-object-attrs-readme/README.md

 **Since this is the case, why do we even use instance setter and getter methods?** In fact, there are a number of reasons:

 ### Syntactic Vinegar vs. Syntactic Sugar
+[I have heard 'syntactic sugar' phrase bandied about (in regards to Ruby), but no one has explicitly explained what they mean.
+Is it not relevant for Flatiron to do so, here?]

 The first reason is a stylistic one but it is important.
 As object-oriented Rubyists, we care about our program's readability and design.
 The above method is ugly.
 It places a verb at the end of the method name.
 The weird grammar of this method should remind us not to use it.